janicebargoria/OLXAPI/README.md

 | car_features | No | Array numeric | features
 | images | No | Array string | Ad images url array

--Important for images array: allowed repeated URLs, max 6 images.
-First image will be the Main picture)
+-Important for images array: not allowed repeated URLs, max 6 images, first image will be the Main picture)

 ```sh
 $data['id']='{identify}';